kurocrowe/pizza-os.github.io/about.md

     Everyone wants a fast phone without lags over time, don't they?

 - **Preinstalled nano gapps:**
-    Because of stability and GAPPS IS A PAIN TO DOWNLOAD AND FLASH
+    Because of stability and GAPPS IS A PAIN TO DOWNLOAD AND FLASH.

 - **NO Bloat:**
     We guarantee no bloat, you have the right to choose apps that you want, in gib updater.
 Just think of it as a clean layer